 Automatic Drawing of Custom Gears

-You can make the drawings of Custom Gears automatically by inputting the required dimensional data without any difficulty.
+You can make the drawings of Custom Gears automatically by simply inputting the required dimensional data.